 I cannot doubt the truth of that utterance which the greatest of poets delivered with all the seeming of an oracle: “The part of life we really live is small.”
 For all the rest of existence is not life, but merely time.
 Vices beset us and surround us on every side, and they do not permit us to rise anew and lift up our eyes for the discernment of truth, but they keep us down when once they have overwhelmed us and we are chained to lust.
 Their victims are never allowed to return to their true selves; if ever they chance to find some release, like the waters of the deep sea which continue to heave even after the storm is past, they are tossed about and no rest from their lusts abides.

 Time is one of the most under-appreciated models that we all encounter, and yet it’s the most ubiquitous.
-When employed correctly, wise use of time becomes an amplifier of our life satisfaction.
+When employed correctly, time becomes an amplifier.
 When spent without consideration, it becomes a persistent source of regret.

-Second, consider investing in learning.
-The upfront costs are real and visible and, like any investment, the future payoff is uncertain.
+2. Investing in Learning: The upfront costs are real and visible and, like any investment, the future payoff is uncertain.
 So we tend to skim the surface, thinking this will “save us time” versus doing the real work.
 Yet this surface-based approach leads to no improvement in our ability to make decisions.
 In fact, it may harm us if we think we’ve learned something for real.
 Thus, surface learning is a true waste of time.
 It’s just that the link to our bad learning is unclear, so we rarely identify the root cause.

 Time is invisible, so it’s easy to spend.
 It’s only near the end of our life that most of us will realize the value of time.
 Make sure you’re not too busy to pay attention to life.